 Various popular opera composers called Vienna home, so it’s no surprise to find one of the world’s most prestigious opera venues here as well.

-- The famous Staatsoper recently celebrated its 150th anniversary
+- The famous Staatsoper opened in 1869

-- Vienna has three major opera houses
+- …and Vienna has two other opera houses

 - Egalitarian tradition means opera is priced for everyone